-Should I make the switch?
+Should I make the switch to gluten free?

 The phrase “gluten free” gets a lot of attention in the current health and wellness arena—and for good reason too.
 Many people who have removed gluten from their diet have experienced life changing health benefits.
 There are many reasons why people may decide to make the lifestyle shift, some of which are: 1.)
 Celiac Disease, 2.) nonceliac gluten sensitivity (also called gluten intolerance), 3.) a wheat allergy, or 4) other autoimmune diseases (such as Hashimotos Thyroiditis)1,2.
 Celiac Disease is an immune response to gluten that causes damage to the lining of the intestines, which can lead to other serious health complications.
 The second reason in the list, gluten sensitivity/intolerance, is probably the most common reason you hear people remove gluten from their diet.
 These people experience symptoms related to the ingestion of gluten such as digestive issues (nausea, bloating, diarrhea, constipation), headaches, brain fog, and joint pain, just to name a few.
 If you are experiencing any of these symptoms, trying a gluten free diet might be right for you.

-Just follow a few easy steps:
+Going gluten free in a few easy steps:

 - The first and most obvious (but not always easy!) step in living a gluten free life: remove ALL gluten from your diet.